Waring & Fleetwood lead UAE-based contingent at DP World Tour Championship

 On Sunday night the top 25 players on the season-ending Race to Dubai receive exemptions to play in The 2025 Open at Royal Portrush Golf Club, Northern Ireland in July.

 The tournament offers a prize fund of $10 million, along with a Race to Dubai Bonus Pool for the top players.
-Additionally, participants can earn valuable Official World Golf Ranking (OWGR) points, along with other rewards.
+Additionally, participants can earn valuable Official World Golf Ranking (OWGR) points and other rewards.
+For the top 10 DP World Tour players who do not already have their PGA Tour cards, the opportunity to secure one could be life-changing.

 This is the final week of the season, making it a crucial time for the players.
 However, it’s important to remember that the off-season is very short.
 The first event of the 2024-2025 Race to Dubai season kicks off in just six days.